civican/legisinfo/42-1/bills/C-59/bill_text.md

         interrupting or redirecting, directly or indirectly, any financial transaction that involves currency or a monetary instrument;

-        interfering with the movement of any person; and
+        interfering with the movement of any person, **excluding the detention of an individual**; and

         personating a person, other than a police officer, in order to take a measure referred to in any of paragraphs (a) to (f).

   **(2)** Paragraph 21.1(2)(c) of the Act is replaced by the following:

-    the reasonableness and proportionality, in the circumstances, of the proposed measures, having regard to the nature of the threat, the nature of the measures, the reasonable availability of other means to reduce the threat **and the reasonably foreseeable effects on third parties, including on their right to privacy**;
+    the reasonableness and proportionality, in the circumstances, of the proposed measures, having regard to the nature of the threat, the nature of the measures, the reasonable availability of other means to reduce the threat and the reasonably foreseeable effects on third parties, including on their right to privacy;

 ### Section 104

 Paragraph 22.1(1)(b) of the Act is replaced by the following:

-the continued reasonableness and proportionality, in the circumstances, of the measures specified in the warrant, having regard to the nature of the threat, the nature of the measures, the reasonable availability of other means to reduce the threat **and the reasonably foreseeable effects on third parties, including on their right to privacy**.
+the continued reasonableness and proportionality, in the circumstances, of the measures specified in the warrant, having regard to the nature of the threat, the nature of the measures, the reasonable availability of other means to reduce the threat and the reasonably foreseeable effects on third parties, including on their right to privacy.

 ### Section 105